Adnn/notes_graphics/docs/rtr.md

 Tone mapping can be seen as an instance of _image reproduction_: its goal is to create a display-referred images reproducing at-best the perceptual impression of observing the original scene.

 Image reproduction is challenging: luminance of scene exceeds display capabilities by orders of magnitudes, and saturation of some colors are far out the display gamut.
-It is achieves by leveraging properties of the human visual system:
+It is achieved by leveraging properties of the human visual system:
 * _adaptation_: compensation for differences in absolute luminance.

 _exposure_ in rendering is a linear scaling on the scene-referred image **before** tone reproduction transform.

-_global tone mapping_ (scaling by exposure then applying tone reproduction transform) where the same mapping is applied to all pixels, vs _local tone mapping_ with different mappings based on surronding pixels.
+_global tone mapping_ (scaling by exposure then applying tone reproduction transform) where the same mapping is applied to all pixels, vs _local tone mapping_ with different mappings based on surrounding pixels.

 _color grading_ manipulates image colors with the intention to make it look better in some sense.
 It is a form of _preferred image reproduction_.

 ## Chapter 9 - Physically Based Shading p293

 TODO: clarify the list of physical interactions between light and matter, and their classification.
+Is it reflection, transmission and absorption?
+In particular, how to classify _refraction_ compared to _transmission_.
+Is refraction a separate effect occuring on transmitted light?

+From "Entretien avec Luc, 02/06/2024": the only physical interaction between photons and matter should be scattering.
+TODO: Maybe absorption is the another interaction?

 Light-matter interaction: the oscillating electrical field of light causes the electrical charges in matter to oscillate in turn.
 Oscillating charges emit new light waves, redirecting some energy of the incoming light wave in new direction.
-This reaction is _scaterring_ (usually, same frequency).
+This reaction is _scaterring_ (fr: _diffusion_) (usually, same frequency).
-An isolated molcelule scatters in all directions, with directional variation in intensity.
+An isolated molecule scatters in all directions, with directional variation in intensity.

 Particles smaller than a wavelength _scatter_ light with constructive interference.
 Particles beyond the size of a wavelength do not scatter in phase, the scattering increasingly favors the forward direction and the wavelength dependency decrease.